Reinierandrew/pandas-challenge/README.md

 # pandas-challenge
 Bootcamp pandas challenge week 4

+As a comment I did notice that in this challenge we were asked to take averages of averages which statistcally is not correct in my view.
+See the last summary by type.

 The analysis of schools as per the attached script brought a number of interesting conclusions:

 I'll start with the "unexpected" and that is that the lower spending schools (budget per student)have a better pass % than the higher spending schools.
 Further data will need to be gathered to determine where the differences in spending are and if there are any trends.